Police: Louisville shooter legally bought gun a week ago

 LOUISVILLE, Ky.
-(AP) — The shooter who opened fire at a Louisville bank legally bought the weapon used from a local dealership a week ago, police said Tuesday.
+(AP) — The shooter who opened fire at a Louisville bank legally bought the weapon from a local dealership a week ago, police said Tuesday.

-Louisville Metro Police Department Chief Jacquelyn Gwinn-Villaroel said at a news conference that bank employee Connor Sturgeon,25, bought the gun on April 4.
+Louisville Metro Police Department Chief Jacquelyn Gwinn-Villaroel said at a news conference that bank employee Connor Sturgeon, 25, bought the AR-15 rifle on April 4 and targeted certain people in the attack.

 Armed with the rifle, Sturgeon killed five people — including a close friend of Kentucky’s governor — while livestreaming the attack Monday on Instagram, authorities said.
 Another eight people were wounded.

-Gwinn-Villaroel also said that officers’ body camera video from shooting will be released Tuesday afternoon.
+Gwinn-Villaroel also said that officers’ body camera video from the shooting will be released Tuesday afternoon.

 The chief said that a rookie officer who was shot in the head while responding to the mass shooting remained in critical but stable condition Tuesday morning.

-“It’s looking hopeful,” Louisville Metro Police Department Chief Jacquelyn Gwinn-Villaroel told WDRB-TV about Officer Nickolas Wilt, who had graduated from training just 10 days earlier.
+“It’s looking hopeful,” Gwinn-Villaroel told WDRB-TV about Officer Nickolas Wilt, who had graduated from training just 10 days earlier.

 She said Wilt and other officers “unflinchingly” engaged the shooter at Old National Bank and stopped him from killing more people.